sohelaman/dockerized/README.md

 **Notes**
 - The `fpm` service runs the PHP-FPM servers.
 Apache and Nginx services are dependent on it.
 - The `void` service contains generic tools and utilities such as npm, composer, etc.
+- The `varnish` service uses `apache` as its backend by default.
+Backend can be specified in the [default config](services/varnish/config/default.vcl) file.

 ## Usages
 ### Clone the repository